-The washroom is practical too, and like the rest of the conversion, very well finished.
+The washroom is practical too, and like the rest of the Vantage Cub, very well finished.

-The shower curtain simply covers the door so you’ll need to remove the loo roll and towels, but unless you’re slim, showering on board will probably be a rare event as that basin does rather limit space.
+The shower curtain simply covers the door so you’ll need to remove the loo roll and towels, but showering on board will probably be a rare event; the basin does rather limit space.
 It is possible though, and the trigger release showerhead is separate from the basin’s mixer tap.

 But this vehicle is all about that lounge, which is superb.
 Two of you can stretch out in full feet-up laziness, while coffee and dinner tables (slightly wobbly on island legs) are provided.